kbantoec/kbantoec/README.md

 My passion lies at the intersection of data science and quantitative finance.
 In particular, the deployment of machine learning algorithms in the field of trading.

 I am a Business Analyst for a Swiss insurance company, in the Data & Analytics department.
-I enjoy collaborting with data scientists!
+I enjoy collaborating with data scientists!

 ### What I do for fun
 * Permaculture gardener 🌱